colmwoods/GitShowcase.dev/docs/user_stories.md

 ## Example of Agile User Stories Across All Tiers

-All stories across Epics, Merit, and Distinction follow the same Agile format:
+All stories across Pass, Merit, and Distinction follow the same Agile format:

 > *As a [user type], I want [goal], so that [benefit].*